anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 print(yaml_config)
 ```

+!!! warning "Validate autofills"
+    Be sure to ensure that the `datasource_name`, `data_asset_name` and `expectation_suite_name` are all what we want them to be (Great Expectations autofills those with assumptions which may not always be accurate).

-Once we've defined our checkpoint, we're ready to execute them:
+Repeat these same steps for the `tags` and `labeled_projects` checkpoints and then we're ready to execute them:
 ```bash
 great_expectations checkpoint run projects great_expectations checkpoint run tags